candicenonsense/docs-tap/cli-plugins/insight/query-data.hbs.md

 ## <a id='example1'></a>Example 1: What packages and CVEs does a specific image contain?

-### Determining an image's digest

-To query an image scan for vulnerabilities, you need the image's digest, which you can get from the image scan resource.
+To query an image scan for vulnerabilities, you need the image digest, which you can get from the image scan resource.

-#### When using Supply Chain Tools - Scan 2.0

-When using Supply Chain Tools - Scan 2.0, find the image digest by looking inside the corresponding image vulnerability scan custom resource.

-#### Find an image's digest using Supply Chain Tools - Scan 2.0
+### Find the image digest using Supply Chain Tools - Scan 2.0

-When using Supply Chain Tools - Scan 2.0, find the image digest by looking inside the corresponding image vulnerability scan custom resource.
+Find the image digest by looking inside the corresponding image vulnerability scan custom resource.

 To get a list of image vulnerability scans, run: